OfirMazor/Aerial-Images-Semantic-Classification/README.md

 2) Install requirements describes in [requirements.txt](https://github.com/OfirMazor/Aerial-Images-Semantic-Classification/blob/main/requirements.txt).

 3) Use the Preprocessing.py script to convert RGB masks to single channel mask image.
    * This step is not requierd if you already own a converted version of masks.
-Once converted all rgb masks - the step is no longer require.
+Once converted all RGB masks - the step is no longer require.

-4) All variables and configurations are set and defined Configurations.py.
+4) All variables and parameters are set and defined in Configurations.py.
-   Tuining of parameters can be changes directly in the Configuration script for better control and automation.
+   Tuning training and models parameters can be change directly in the Configuration script for custom configurations.